Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 qsub Scripts/4_individual_final_analysis_run_parallel.pbs
 ```

 Run times up to around 1.5 hours have been observed for large Scanning SWATH files.
-Allowing generous walltimes is not recommended for jobs requesting large numbers of nodes, as this can waste KSU if a small number of samples requires a longer run time.
+Allowing generous walltimes is not recommended for jobs requesting large numbers of nodes, as this can waste KSU if a small number of samples require a longer run time.
 Its best to let these few samples fail and be detected with the checker script.

 After the step 4 job has finished, run the checker script: